g-regex/prove/README.md

 The production rules given in the following table can be considered as a draft for formalising the syntactic properties of the [prove] language:
 ![A draft of the EBNF](https://github.com/g-regex/prove/blob/master/doc/EBNF_pic.jpg?raw=true)

-A [prove]-source code file is process in a linear manner by the scanner (located in pscanner.c).
+A [prove]-source code file is processed in a linear manner by the scanner (located in pscanner.c).
 During this process illegal characters are detected and group of legal character are grouped to tokens.
 Not every <`production rule`> corresponds to a token.
 Rather tokens can be thought of being the build blocks of the production rules.
 In the case of [prove] we have 8 different kinds of tokens:

 | token        | description                                           |
 | ------------ | ----------------------------------------------------- |